ucdscenter/twitter_tool/README.md

 ## Searching and Formatting ##
-Once you have unzipped your files, we can search them for relevant terms/users and store them separately for network creation and visualization.
-To do this, you need to import the twitter_tool module in a python script, or you can just edit the twitter_tool_test.py file.
+Once you have unzipped your files, you can search them for relevant terms/users and store them separately for network creation and visualization.
+To do this, you need to import the twitter_tool module in python, or you can just edit the twitter_tool_test.py file.

 Here are the  twitter_tool module functions and their parameters:
 ### search: searches the unzipped archive files for a supplied list of terms and stores those filtered tweets in a new folder ###